OCA/reporting-engine/bi_view_editor/readme/USAGE.rst

 - If module Dashboard (board) is installed, the standard "Add to My Dashboard" functionality would be available
+- "Create a menu" is restricted to members of "BI View Editor Manager" group.
 - Click "Create a menu" to create a new menu item directly linked to your new BI view (this feature is available in developer mode); when the BI view is reset back to draft this menu will be removed, and you will need to re-create